"This is so non-canon it hurts."

 - Cowboy Bebop: Knocking on Heaven's Door (renamed Cowboy Bebop: The Movie in the US due to trademark issues) is set at some point in the timeline of the series.
 As intense as its events are, they seem to forget all about it, like just one more job.
-(Real reason: it was made after the series was done for a good long time, but they needed to set it during the original timeline in order to include a character who got Killed Off for Real in the last episode of the series.)
+It was made after the series was done for a good long time, but they needed to set it during the original timeline in order to include a character who got Killed Off for Real in the last episode of the series.

 - The first Cardcaptor Sakura movie between episodes 35 and 36, but featured the capture of the Arrow Card which is never seen before or after, and introduced a new character from the past who is also never mentioned again.
 However, the Arrow Card counts up among the 52 Clow Cards (along with four cards captured off-screen), so the movie is in continuity, just that its canonicity is not mentioned explicitly.

 - One Piece has had several non-serial movies, starting with the OVA "Defeat The Pirate Ganzak!" (which actually predates the TV series), and going on to include ten as of 2010 feature films.
 At least one of these features a cast list that never existed in continuities.

-- Th first movie takes place not long after Ussop joins and the crew have recently received the Merry Go.
+- The first movie takes place not long after Ussop joins and the crew have received the Merry Go.

 - Second movie, could say sometime after the Arlong arc as Sanji is with the crew but they haven't entered the Grand Line yet.

 - Third, almost no where to put in canonical wise as the crew has Chopper but not Vivi or Robin.
 Chopper was introduced when Vivi was in the crew and she remained as such until Robin joined, with a very slim amount of time in between.

 - Fourth movie is put right after the Alabasta arc as Crocodile is mentioned and Luffy's bounty has reached its first increase.
 The fifth and sixth movies are likely before Skypeia but theres no real indication of it.